 The Named Executive Officers participate during their tenure in the Company's qualified retirement and savings plans in their respective home countries on the same basis as other similarly situated employees.
 Over the last several years, the Company has made changes to the type of retirement plans and the level of benefits provided under such plans, based on an assessment of the Company's business and talent needs, costs, market practices, and other factors.
 Effective December 31, 2011, the U.S. defined benefit pension plan was frozen for all participants.
-All of the NEOs participate or participated, as applicable, in U.S.-based plans.
+All of the NEOs participate in U.S.-based plans.

-The Named Executive Officers, as well as most U.S. salaried employees, are entitled during their tenure to participate in the Visteon Investment Plan, Visteon's 401(k) investment and savings plan.
+The Named Executive Officers, as well as most U.S. salaried employees, are entitled during their tenure to participate in the Visteon Investment Plan (Visteon's 401(k) investment and savings plan).
 The Company's match is 100% of the employee's eligible contributions up to 6% of eligible pay (subject to IRS limits), which was designed to attract and retain employees in light of the Company's freezing of other retirement benefit plans.
 Amounts deferred for each Named Executive Officer are reflected in the "Salary" column of the "Summary Compensation Table."
 The Company also maintains a Savings Parity Plan, which provides eligible participants during their tenure with Company contributions of 6% of eligible pay that are restricted due to IRS limits under the broad-based, qualified 401(k) plan.
 The Company's Supplemental Executive Retirement Plan (SERP) provides eligible participants during their tenure with annual Company contributions of 6% (Vice Presidents), 9% (Executive and Senior Vice Presidents), or 14.5% (CEO) of pay in place of the prior defined benefit formulas in the plan for service after January 1, 2012.
-The SERP is closed to new entrants other than elected Company officers.
+The SERP is closed to new entrants other than for those employees at or above Senior Vice President or those employees who are specifically designated for participation by the Committee.
 Company contributions to these plans on behalf of the NEOs are included in the "All Other Compensation" column of the "Summary Compensation Table."